 RELIEF: Covid-19’s presence and its variants have been felt over the past six months.
 Yet, churches were able to meet.
 A general consensus has been that 80% of our church members returned for in-person worship.
 No CABA churches closed or pastors left because of Covid.
 Praise God that some 11 pastors were blessed by the $750 CABA Pastors Relief Assistance to date in 2021.

 1. ISRAEL: The ALT has made available $300 each for 50 pastors to participate in a Holy Land Study Tour.
 The first 25 slots are available April 25-May 5, 2022, and another 25 are to be available in 2023.
 Mark Snowden and Dwayne Lee (SCBO) plan to be the tour leaders.
 CABA is partnering with The Bible Comes to Life, licensed tour operator of the Israeli Tourism Council.
 Churches are encouraged to contribute to their pastors for making this invaluable trip.
 This isn’t sightseeing, but intentional study for ten days where Jesus walked.

 2. MARRIAGE: The ALT has made available $400 for up to 30 pastors and their wives to attend a Weekend to Remember (FamilyLife) marriage retreat in 2022 and again in 2023.
 Pastors may choose any weekend that fits their schedule.

 TRENDS: The Denominee strategy development process is now underway in CABA.
 We are one of 36 associations.
 This will further align CABA with the work of the state convention.
 At this time, four pastors are participating with me – Aaron Swensen, Doug Sibcy, Mark Wilson, and Jason McKinney.
 The team is meeting every month to prayerfully and realistically evaluate elements that will be a blessing as we address lostness.

-Mark Snowden is the Director of Missional Leadership for the Cincinnati Area Baptist Association.
+--Mark Snowden, Director of Missional Leadership, Cincinnati Area Baptist Association